JetBrains/Qodana/topics/qodana-dotnet-community.md

   solution: <relative-path-to-solution-file>
 ```

-Alternatively, you can do it using the `--solution` CLI option:
+Alternatively, you can do it using the `--solution` option:

 ```shell
 --solution=<relative-path-to-solution-file>